 The parking heater is one of two subfunctions of the car's heater.
 The heater is fitted in the front right-hand wheel housing.

-When the heater is running, smoke may be emitted from the right-hand front wheel housing and a low hum may be heard.
-This is perfectly normalApplicable to fuel-driven auxiliary heater..
+When the heater is runningApplicable to fuel-driven auxiliary heater., smoke may be emitted from the right-hand front wheel housing and a low hum may be heard.
+A ticking sound from the fuel pump may also be heard from the rear section of the car.
+This is perfectly normal.

 The parking heater starts automatically when extra heat is required if the parking climate control's preconditioning is activated.

 It is then switched off automatically when the right temperature, the time of a set timer or the heater's maximum running time has been reached.

 The heater's maximum running time is 40 minutes.